oshawkat/CarND-Advanced-Lane-Lines/writeup.md

 The goals of this project is to build a more robust lane detection algorithm that shows the forward lane location as well as providing statistics on lane curvature and vehicle offset within the lane.
 The general steps are:

  * Perform once: Find camera calibration and distortion coefficients
  * Undistort the raw camera image
  * Perform color and gradient magnitude thresholding to create a binary image
  * Use a Region of Interest (ROI) filter to remove extraneous parts of the image
  * Apply a perspective warp to transform the scene into an overhead view
  * Detect lane lines using a sliding window approach
  * Find best-fit polynomials to represent the lane lines
+ * Sense check detected lane lines and perform lane reconstruction/synthesis as needed
  * Use the discovered lane lines to calculate lane curvature and vehicle offset
  * Draw the valid lane region and warp it back to the undistorted perspective
  * Overlay the output image with the lane lines and statistics

 [//]: # (Image References)